zakallen/tudu/FEATURES.md

 - the character before the Todo should be customizable. default is '~'. and then the other keywords could be customizeable as well.

+- Maybe I should git grep by different file types.
+I could then bucket the todos by language?